-Zero hours contracts have quite rightly attracted a lot of criticism, for the extent to which they’ve been abused by businesses to the detriment of employees’ rights.
-But might jobseekers actually start to demand them in 2019?
+Zero-hours contracts have quite rightly attracted a lot of criticism for the extent to which businesses have abused them to the detriment of employees’ rights.
+But might jobseekers start to demand them?
 And what does this mean for recruiters and the industry as a whole as more workers potentially look into different employment models to suit their need for flexibility rather than opt for full-time positions?
 Oliver Shaw of Cascade HR, offers his thoughts…

-Whilst the very nature of these casual arrangements makes statistics difficult to ascertain, an article in The Guardian in October 2018 suggested that almost 1 million people in the UK are employed on this basis – around a fifth of the 2000 figure.
-Despite the Labour Government’s attempts to have them ruled as illegal, they therefore show no sign of disappearing from the employment landscape just yet.
+Whilst the very nature of these casual arrangements makes statistics challenging to ascertain, an article in The Guardian in October 2018 suggested that almost 1 million people in the UK are employed on this basis – around a fifth of the 2000 figure.
+Despite the Labour Government’s attempts to have them ruled as illegal, they, therefore, show no sign of disappearing from the employment landscape just yet.

 But is this a bad thing?

-Of course, their exploitation cannot be condoned in any way, but abuse of zero hours contracts is arguably a cultural and/or ethical issue on the part of the employer, rather than a direct fault of the model itself.
-Because let’s make an important recap – these contracts are supposed to provide flexibility on the part of both the employing organisation and the worker.
+Of course, their exploitation cannot be condoned in any way, but abuse of zero-hours contracts is arguably a cultural and/or ethical issue on the part of the employer rather than a direct fault of the model itself.
+Because let’s make a vital recap – these contracts are supposed to provide flexibility on the part of both the employing organization and the worker.
 And as a recruiter, you want to keep that kind of relationship going.

-So, whilst there are undoubtedly people who would rather have more security and regular hours – almost half of the people on such contracts according to the Guardian article – there will also be some who welcome the fluidity that comes with zero hours arrangements.
-A very similar debate in fact surrounds the gig economy too – this model is also advantageous to certain people.
-And recruiters should be reactive to this when finding the right kind of role for jobseekers.
+So, while there are undoubtedly people who would rather have more security and regular hours – almost half of the people on such contracts, according to the Guardian article – there will also be some who welcome the fluidity that comes with zero-hours arrangements.
+A very similar debate surrounds the gig economy, too – this model is also advantageous to certain people.
+And recruiters should be reactive to this when finding the right kind of role for job seekers.

-If someone is hired as an independent contractor or freelancer – instead of being a full-time employee – it may afford them a level of flexibility they would otherwise struggle to achieve.
-Many nurses are now choosing to work for the NHS on a locum basis for instance.
-Designers are delivering their services on specific projects, before they use their creativity elsewhere.
+If someone is hired as an independent contractor or freelancer – instead of a full-time employee – it may afford them a level of flexibility they would otherwise struggle to achieve.
+Many nurses are now choosing to work for the NHS on a locum basis, for instance.
+Designers deliver their services on specific projects before they use their creativity elsewhere.
 In truth, the examples are endless.

-This isn’t to say that, if employers don’t intentionally exploit people, it will be all plain sailing.
-Many HR leaders and recruiters will argue we could risk all organisations turning into Charles Handy’s Shamrock.
+This isn’t to say that it will be all plain sailing if employers don’t intentionally exploit people.
+Many HR leaders and recruiters will argue we could risk all organizations turning into Charles Handy’s Shamrock.
 This tripart theory accommodates peripheral workers and contract workers employed for a specific task on an outsourced basis.
 So, a multi-layered world of work is not a new notion, nor a bad thing.
 But what if, at the age of 21, an individual has not found themselves in a position to be considered a high-value core worker – the third element?
-If zero hours contracts continue to grow in popularity, they might automatically default to one of the other groups and struggle to ever emerge.
-This will do nothing in the battle for a mobile and equitable working population, where vulnerable people have a chance to better themselves.
+If zero-hours contracts continue to grow in popularity, they might automatically default to one of the other groups and struggle ever to emerge.
+This will do nothing in the battle for a mobile and equitable working population where vulnerable people have a chance to better themselves.